BoonMeister/Ping-BySourceIP/README.md

 -Quiet (SwitchParameter)

 Return a boolean value - True if any pings succeed, else False.
-This parameter is mutually exclusive with the -Detailed parameter.

 -Detailed (SwitchParameter)

 Return an object of the result, counts, latency and text.
-This parameter is mutually exclusive with the -Quiet parameter.

 INPUTS
 ------